Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is vital in both the professional and personal areas for a variety of reasons:
+Emotional intelligence is essential in both personal and professional sectors for various reasons:

 Emotional Intelligence in Business